saidataanalytics/wids_2025/README.md

 WIDS Datathon 2025

-Notebooks (in the root folder):

-    Sweetviz EDA.ipynb

-        Performs Explanotary Data Analysis (EDA) using the Sweetviz library
+Root folder:

-    WiDS 2025 - ADHD Classification - end to end process.ipynb
+    WiDS 2025 - ADHD Classification - end to end process - example.ipynb

         Master notebook including the end-to-end process
-        It is based on a shared notebook which includes 7 steps - so far steps 1-4 updated
+        It is based on a shared notebook which includes 7 steps

         The notebook can be run on:
             Kaggle          Set the run_setting variable on the top to 'kaggle'